 How to Respond to Negative Google Reviews

-Apologize and thank them for their feedback – Negative reviews help corporations make changes to improve current business practices.
+Apologize and Thank Them: Negative reviews help corporations make changes to improve current business practices.
 Apologize for the unsatisfactory experience and thank them for giving honest feedback.

 How to Respond to Fraudulent Reviews